guivern/GenericCrudApi/README.md

 # GenericCrudApi
 ASP.NET Core Web API to demonstrate the use of a generic CRUD controller.
+For more info: check out this [article](https://guivern.hashnode.dev/build-a-generic-crud-api-with-aspnet-core).

 ## Requeriments
 - .NET Core 5 SDK: https://dotnet.microsoft.com/download